mcgill-robotics-archive/ros-interop/README.md

 -   `targets_root`: The parent of all timestamped directories containing object files, default: `$INTEROP_OBJECTS_ROOT` if set, or `~/object_files/`.
 -   `interop_update_period`: Duration between attempts to sync the object files of the current run to the interop server, default: `10.0` (i.e. 10.0 s).
--   `clear_targets`: Automatically clear all remote targets on start up (**use with caution**), default: `false`.
--   `full_targets_path`: The complete path to the object files directory, no default.
-Used for recovering sessions in case of failures.
-Do not set manually.

 #### Subscribed topics